 Montmartre is a large hill which is located right at the heart of Paris.
-At the hill are a basilica, vineyard, and a museum that is dedicated to the celebrated Dutch painter, Vincent van Gogh.
+At the slope area basilica, vineyard, and a museum dedicated to the celebrated Dutch painter, Vincent van Gogh.
 A stay here lets you hit three birds with one stone.

 You get to access the basilica, take some tour of the vineyard and even visit the museum for a deeper understanding of the life and times of the Dutch painter.
-Being free of any congestions, it is also a place to detach and relax.
+It is also a place to detach and relax.